Dr. Baseer Khan

 Dr. Baseer Khan Bio

-The speaker in the video may have no association with ( Dr. Baseer Khan, Local Ophthalmologist Vaughan, ON ).
+The speaker in the video may have no association with ( Dr. Baseer Khan, Ophthalmologist Vaughan, ON ).

-( Dr. Baseer Khan, Local Ophthalmologist Vaughan, ON ), may talk about some of the conditions and some of the treatment options shown on the videos.
+( Dr. Baseer Khan, Ophthalmologist Vaughan, ON ), may talk about some of the conditions and some of the treatment options shown on the videos.
 Always talk with your Local Ophthalmologist about the information you learnt from the videos in regards to treatments for What is Glaucoma? and procedures the Local Ophthalmologist could perform and if they would be appropriate for you.
 Remember good information is the corner stone to understanding your condition or disease.

-local ophthalmologist is different from a local optometrist in that an optometrist doesn’t perform surgery.
+A local ophthalmologist is different from a local optometrist in that an optometrist doesn’t perform surgery.
 If you have a condition known as ocular hypertension, which is a result of high ocular pressure, your risk of developing glaucoma increases.Your optometrist or ophthalmologist may want to lower your IOP as a preventative measure.

-Please contact ( Dr. Baseer Khan, Local Ophthalmologist Vaughan, ON ) to enquire if this health care provider is accepting new patients.Patients are often concerned that an injection of material into their eye will be a painful or scary procedure.
+Please contact ( Dr. Baseer Khan, Ophthalmologist Vaughan, ON ) to enquire if this health care provider is accepting new patients.Patients are often concerned that an injection of material into their eye will be a painful or scary procedure.
 In fact, after the first or second injection, patients become quite at ease with the idea that they will have these injections, Following an intravitreal injection, you may feel pressure or grittiness in the eye, slight bleeding on the white of the eye and floaters in your vision.
 These are temporary and normal.
 As glaucoma progresses, it damages more and more of your optic nerve fibers, leading to vision loss.
 With primary open-angle glaucoma, the fluid can’t effectively flow back out of your eye.
 Angle-closure glaucoma occurs when the iris of the eye closes off the drainage angle completely, causing an increase in IOP pressure and damage to the optic nerve.

 Glaucoma is a condition where there is increased pressure within the eyeball, causing damage to the optic nerve and gradual loss of sight.
 If glaucoma is detected early preventative measures can be taken to save vision loss.